lekoala/silverstripe-debugbar/README.md

 The DebugBar is automatically injected into any html response through the request filter.

-#### Enabling toolbar on front-end.
+#### Managing jQuery

+The DebugBar will include its own version of jQuery by default.
+It will only be disabled in the admin (which already use jQuery).

+If you have added jQuery in your requirements (filename must be jquery.js or jquery.min.js), the DebugBar will not load its own jQuery version.
+You can also set the following configuration flag to false to prevent the DebugBar to include its own jQuery.

+    DebugBar:
+      include_jquery: false

-Please note that jQuery is excluded from vendors and you are expected to include your own jQuery version in Page::init().
+If you are including jQuery yourself, it is expected to you include it in Page::init().
 Below is an example of how to the jquery which ships with the framework:

 ```php
     public function init()
     {